The following is the original source cited in the sentences below:

 be able to detect no inconsistencies in slavery; he must be made to feel";

 the rest of the quotation is on p.
 59.)

 Correct each of the following excerpts from the paragraph above, making sure

-to add any missing citations in the appropriate places and to include any other
+to add any missing quotation marks in the appropriate places and to include

-material needed to conform to correct MLA, APA, Chicago, CSE, or other
+any other material needed to conform to correct MLA, APA, Chicago, CSE,